fiskaltrust/interface-doc/doc/appendix-at-rksv/cash-register-integration/cash-register-integration.md

 If, for technical reasons, signatures cannot be created by fiskaltrust.SecurityMechanisms, receipts need to be issued (according to the RKSV) and marked with a comment "security mechanism failed".
 Once the technical failure has been resolved, a signed collective receipt must be issued to make up for the signature linking of all receipts issued during the technical failure.

-Further, you can find two fundamentally different types of failure distinguished by fiskaltrust.SecurityMechanisms:
+Furthermore, you can find two fundamentally different types of failure distinguished by fiskaltrust.SecurityMechanisms:

 #### Signature Creation Device Failure